Private Schools Glossary

 ISL

-The ISL or Independent School League is a group of 16 New England schools who compete in various sports.
+The ISL or Independent School League is a group of 16 New England schools that compete in various sports.
 It is the oldest league of its kind having been founded in 1948.
 These schools are all members of NEPSAC.

 LD